envicutor/documentation/implementation_and_testing.rst

 #.
 Execute Python code with a higher max_open_files limit (should not be able to open all of them)
     Checks that Envicutor can handle submissions that has more files than the max open files limit.
 #.
 Execute Python code with a lower max_open_files limit
-    Checks that Envicutor can handle submissions that has less files than the max open files limit and it runs succcessfully.
+    Checks that Envicutor can handle submissions that has less files than the max open files limit and it runs successfully.
 #.
 Execute Python code with invalid run max_file_size
     Checks that Envicutor can handle submissions with invalid max file size.
 #.
 Execute over-file-size-limit Python code